ddsbook/blog/2014/drafts/monitoring-credential-dumps-plus-using-twitter-as-a-data-source.md

 all of which is documented pretty well at the github repo.

 >Twitter and other languages all have libraries that interface directly with Twitter, but I find it's
->both easier to extract data with `t` and makes the analysis or visualization code much cleaner as a result
+>both easier to extract data with `t` and using said extract makes the core  data analysis and/or
+>visualization code much cleaner as a result.

 Once you're setup, you can actually use `t` to read, post and search twitter just as you would with any GUI Twitter client.
 For example, youc can see the lastet posts by the `@dumpmon` bot via: